REGISTRATION AND COST

-- Juniors must be accompanied by a paying/riding adult.
+- Juniors are youth 17 years and under and must be accompanied by a paying/riding adult.

 - TSRC will be monitoring the conditions of the trail during the ride and reserves the right to “hold” riders at the start gate if there is a sufficient reason on the trail to do so.